Startup experts call it bootstrapping when an entrepreneur starts a new business without outside investment. This is the norm, not the exception.

 The bootstrapper gets all the reward

-That’s a good feeling.
+That’s a good feeling, when it works.
+It can be hell when it doesn’t.
 I can speak from experience.
-I’ve had the hell of the multiple mortgages and the taste of impending doom, and I’ve had the satisfaction of building a company that remains family owned.
+I’ve had both the hell of multiple mortgages and the taste of impending doom, and the satisfaction of building a company that remains family-owned.

 However, I don’t want you to underestimate what it means to take all the risk.
 Bootstrapping can ruin your life if it goes bad.
 Please do what I say here, not what I did.

 Plan more carefully.
 Don’t get yourself into a deep hole.
 Don’t bet money you can’t lose.
-Don’t get relationships you can’t afford to lose.
-In my case, my wife was with me in all the key moments, and shared the risk.
+Don’t bet relationships you can’t afford to lose.
+In my case, my wife was with me in all the key moments and shared the risk.
 If I hadn’t had her on board, I wouldn’t have done it.

 Do you have experience bootstrapping, or did you receive outside funding for your business?
-Let us know about it in the comments.
+Let us know about it on Twitter @Bplans.